tomasc/improve_typography/README.md

 Improves typography (quotes, hyphens, etc.) of a given string.
 Works well with I18n.

+Easy to extend by adding processors, or overriding them for specific language. **Pull requests are welcome!**

 ## Installation

 Add this line to your application's Gemfile: